The physical basis of teleological evolutions: The teleological notion in the quantum domain

-The usual quantum description of quantum algorithms is limited to the process of solving the problem, where the quantum speedup resides, and lacks the initial measurement.
-Of course, it is trivially incomplete: the canonical quantum description of a quantum process must consist of initial measurement, unitary evolution, and final measurement.
-We should extend the quantum description to the upstream process of setting the problem.
-An initial measurement of the problem-setting, performed in a quantum superposition (or, indifferently, mixture) of all the possible problem-settings, selects one of them at random.
-This is followed by the unitary transformation that computes the corresponding solution and the final measurement of the latter.
+The usual quantum description of quantum algorithms is limited to the unitary process of solving the problem, where the quantum speedup resides, and the final measurement of the solution.
+It is trivially incomplete since it lacks the initial measurement.
+Of course, the canonical quantum description of a quantum process must consist of initial measurement, unitary evolution, and final measurement.
+We extend the quantum description of the process of solving the problem to the upstream process of setting the problem.
+An initial measurement of the problem-setting in a quantum superposition (or, indifferently, mixture) of all the possible problem-settings selects one of them at random.
+This is followed by the unitary evolution that computes the corresponding solution and the final measurement of the latter.

 Let us introduce the notation.
-We make reference to the simplest four drawer instance of Grover algorithm:
+We make reference to the simplest, four drawer, instance of Grover algorithm:

 We number the four draws in binary notation: $00 ,01 ,10 ,11$.